BenSecret/CartPole/README.md

 Solving CartPole with an Anticipatory Network

 ## How it works
-I came up with this idea after reading how AlphaGo implements a Monte Carlo Tree Search, and thinking about how we approach physical tasks with a mental image of how they should be performed.
+I came up with this idea after reading how AlphaGo implements a Monte Carlo Tree Search, and thinking about how we utilise imagination in accomplishing a task.

 In the main loop, the present State is fed into a Multilayer Perceptron (MLP), twice.
 Once accompanied by the Action for 'move left', and once with 'move right'.